 Being born is probably the biggest change of environment and the most significant ‘migration’ of our lives.
-In the womb, we are already influenced by culture, not only by the speech we hear from our mother and father, but also by the way our mother is treated, her experiences, and even the experiences of our grandparents.
+In the womb we are influenced by culture, not only by the speech we hear from our mother and father, but also by the way our mother is treated, her experiences and even the experiences of our grandparents.
 But after being born, all kinds of different cultural environments and practices help us to protect against overwhelming situations and stress.
-Swaddling can be understood as one way of envelopment by providing holding and support after leaving the womb, and as a metaphor for dealing with new stressors encountered in life.
+Swaddling can be understood as one way of envelopment by providing holding and support after leaving the womb and as a metaphor for dealing with new stressors encountered in life.

 Why special care for expats?

-Life as an expatriate means adjusting to a whole new set of different circumstances, starting with different sounds, smells, tastes, and ways of being.
-Making adjustments requires energy, while family and life events, coupled with living and work conditions, might make life difficult.
+Life as an expatriate means adjusting to a whole set of different circumstances, starting with different sounds, smells, tastes, ways of being.
+Making adjustments require energy, while family and life events, coupled with living and work conditions might make life difficult.